 Simon Community Scotland introduced Scotland’s first Managed Alcohol Programme (MAP) in 2021.
-Our ten bedroom trauma- informed service’s aim and objective is to support homeless men who are alcohol dependent, men who have experienced various attempts at other treatments and do not wish to stop drinking.
+Our ten bedroom, trauma informed service’s objective is to support men who are experiencing homelessness and are alcohol dependent, men who have experienced various attempts at other treatments and do not wish to stop drinking.

 Our evidence-based Harm Reduction approach has given the people that we support the opportunity to;

 All in a place where they feel safe.

 The service has been designed to a very high level that ensures the men live in a comfortable and stress -free environment.
 The MAP service offers a creative and innovative way of helping them to drink less harmful and hazardous amounts of alcohol, while engaging with primary care services looking after their health needs.